Bertrand2/Bertrand2/README.md

 > *Yesterday is history, tomorrow is a mystery, but today is a gift.
-That is why it is called the present.*
+That is why it is called the present.* <br>
 > \- Master Oogway